Research project of the year award

-The Neolithic site on the Ness of Brodgar, contained within a large walled enclosure, lies between the stone circles of Brodgar and Stenness at the centre of the Heart of Neolithic Orkney World Heritage Site.
+The Neolithic site on the Ness of Brodgar, contained within a pair of large walls, lies between the stone circles of Brodgar and Stenness at the centre of the Heart of Neolithic Orkney World Heritage Site.

 Following the discovery of a large, notched slab during ploughing, in 2003, an evaluation revealed part of a Neolithic building with internal angular architecture very similar to one of the buildings at the nearby Barnhouse Settlement.